 Welcome to the Men’s File Archive blog pages.
 The Men’s File Archive is a series of books edited by the photographer and founder of Men’s File magazine Nick Clements that offer the reader an insight into the highly secretive but vibrant revival scene through the production of complex tableau vivant (staged scenes depicting an event or moment in time).
 These re-enactments are manned by Clements’ own troop of players, most of whom are subculture members and participants in the revival scene.
 The featured actors are either dressed from Clements’ own collection of vintage and replica clothing or wear their own period apparel.
-Up until today all featured photographic images on this blog are by Nick Clements (who writes the blog) although he will be embarking on a collaborative book with fellow Men’s File magazine contributor and publisher Matt Hind entitled Vintage Girls.
-It is envisaged that this will be released towards the middle of 2013.
+Up until today all featured photographic images on this blog are by Nick Clements (who writes the blog) although he will be introducing two new books by fellow Men’s File magazine contributor and publisher Matt Hind entitled The Westerners and Miss Banbury Cross: A Burlesque Performance.
+These two publications (that will come in a single package) will be released on September 1st, 2013.
 To see a preview of existing and forthcoming publications just click on the headings above where you will also find information on purchasing and release dates.
 This Home Page will keep you updated with all developments associated with Men’s File Archive and all that surrounds it.

 The Revivalists: Key Stylists in Revival Subcultures

-The second Men’s File Archive book in the Style Chronicles Series: The Revivalists is set for release on May 30.2013.
-The book will be available from www.thecurator.co.uk and from www.lewisleathers.com. more details in our news section.
+The second Men’s File Archive book in the Style Chronicles Series: The Revivalists is still available from www.lewisleathers.com. more details in our news section.
 The book comes in a box with an exclusive Lewis Leathers printed banner.

 A New Book in the Making: The Editor’s Collection